 Some of the first areas RA stiffness typically affects are the wrists and certain joints in the hands and feet, but it’s also possible to experience pain and stiffness in your knees or shoulders.
 Usually, both sides of your body will be affected.

-When accompanied by other symptoms like joint pain and inflammation, a low-grade fever may be an early warning sign that you have RA.
-However, a fever higher than 100 degrees Fahrenheit (38 degrees Celsius) is more likely to be a sign of some other form of illness or an infection.
+When accompanied by other symptoms like joint pain and inflammation, a low-grade fever may be an early warning sign that you’re having an RA flare.

 Numbness and tingling

 Inflammation of tendons can create pressure on your nerves.
 This may cause numbness, tingling, or a burning feeling in your hands referred to as carpal tunnel syndrome.